Directions 941-637-0077

 When will I be notified about the decision on my application?

-Applicants will receive communication via email regarding the status of their application in November, with plans for funding delivery by year end.
+Applicants will receive communication via email regarding the status of their application at the end of April 2026.

 What happens if my application is approved?
 Not approved?